 Data Collection and Analysis

 The total sample for this study included 37 counselors.
 They provided information on their training and clinical experiences related directly to the assessment, diagnosis and treatment of clients with PAs.
-Specifically, the participants responded to questions regarding their comfort levels working with PA, and assessing, diagnosing, and treating nine different forms of PA.
-Approximately 89% of the respondents indicated that learning about PA for was very important for clinicians, while 6% noted that it was important and 6% indicated learning about PA was a neutral issue.
-Less than 13 % of the participants understood that process addiction included compulsive behaviors such as eating disorders, exercise, Internet, gaming, gambling, relationships, sex, work addiction and compulsive spending.
-Sixty-four percent of the counselors surveyed acknowledged they treated clients with process addictions, but where lacking the training to assess and screen for addictions.
+Specifically, the participants responded to questions regarding their comfort levels working with PAs and assessing, diagnosing, and treating nine different forms of PAs.
+Approximately 89% of the respondents indicated that learning about PA was very important for clinicians, while 6% noted that it was important and 6% indicated learning about PA was a neutral issue.
+Less than 13% of the participants understood that PA included compulsive behaviors such as eating disorders, exercise, Internet, gaming, gambling, relationships, sex, work addiction and compulsive spending.
+Sixty-four percent of the counselors surveyed acknowledged they treated clients with PAs, but where lacking the training to assess and screen for addictions.

-With regards to comfort level in assessing, diagnosing and treating process addictions, 25% of respondents reported feeling very comfortable, 42% reported feeling comfortable, 22% reported feeling ambivalent, 6% reported not feeling comfortable, and 6% selected not applicable.
-Counselors reported being trained to assess, diagnose and treat eating disorders more than the other process addictions listed on the survey.
-Eating disorders, relationships and sex were the three PA that counselors reported the most learning experiences.
+Regarding comfort level in assessing, diagnosing and treating PAs, 25% of respondents reported feeling very comfortable, 42% reported feeling comfortable, 22% reported feeling ambivalent, 6% reported not feeling comfortable, and 6% selected not applicable.
+Counselors reported being trained to assess, diagnose and treat eating disorders more than the other PAs listed on the survey.
+Eating disorders, relationships and sex were the three PAs that counselors reported having the most learning experiences.
 Approximately 24% of the respondents had been trained to assess and screen for eating disorders.
 However, 36% of the participants were trained to diagnose eating disorders and only 19% had been trained to treat eating disorders.
 From the responses of the participants in this pilot study, it can be gathered that counselors are treating PAs without adequate training and continued education.

-On average, a third of the participants had been trained to diagnose eating disorders, but most had little to no training in diagnosing other the various other forms of process addiction.
+On average, a third of the participants had been trained to diagnose eating disorders, but most had little to no training in diagnosing the various other forms of PA.
 Yet, they knowingly are treating clients with addictions.
-With this admittance, the 89% of counselors who participated in the survey identified the importance of training counselors to assess, screen, diagnose and treat process addictions, and 94% expressed interest in taking a process addictions seminar or course.
-In regards to theoretical orientation, sixty-nine percent of the participants identified as cognitive behavioral, 8 % as humanistic and 6% as psychodynamic.
+With this admittance, the 89% of counselors who participated in the survey identified the importance of training counselors to assess, screen, diagnose and treat PAs, and 94% expressed interest in taking a process addictions seminar or course.
+Regarding theoretical orientation, 69% of the participants identified as cognitive behavioral, 8 % as humanistic, and 6% as psychodynamic.

-Process addiction can be defined as any compulsive-like behavior that interferes with normal living and causes significant negative consequences, and the physiological responses in the brain are similar to chemical dependency (Grant, 2008).
-As aforementioned, the difficulties in recognizing process addictions lie within the realm of society.
-For example, many of the associated behaviors are socially accepted such as sex, spending, eating and work, all of which are an intricate part of our hierarchy of basic human needs.
-When assessing and diagnosing addictions, the focus is typically drug and alcohol dependency behaviors, however process addictions may mimic some of the same characteristics.
+PA can be defined as any compulsive-like behavior that interferes with normal living and causes significant negative consequences, and the physiological responses in the brain are similar to chemical dependency (Grant, 2008).
+As aforementioned, the difficulties in recognizing PAs lie within the realm of society.
+For example, many of the associated behaviors are socially accepted, such as sex, spending, eating and work, all of which are an intricate part of our hierarchy of basic human needs.
+When assessing and diagnosing addictions, the focus is typically drug and alcohol dependency behaviors; however, PAs may mimic some of the same characteristics.
 Such characteristics include loss of control, compulsive behaviors, efforts to stop the compulsive behavior, loss of time, preoccupation, inability to fulfill obligations, continuation of the behavior despite the consequences, withdrawal, escalation and losses (Carnes, 2010).
 Other potential problems are often experienced by clients who have not been treated for all addictions and problem behaviors.
 Some of these include personal neglect, compulsive Internet use, isolation and avoidance of people, lost productivity, depression, dissociative states, marital and relationships problems, increased sexual risk behaviors, gambling, and academic failure.